NCLGISA/Tyler_NewWorld/NewWorldDocumentImaging/README.md

 # Logos to New World
-This is Randolph County's integration of Logos to Laserfiche using the 'paperclip' functionality inside of Logos.
+This is Randolph County's integration of Logos to Laserfiche using the 'paperclip' functionality inside of Logos which utilizes WebLink.

 daniel.shue'at'randolphcountync.gov